December 29, 2024

 How to recognize this:

-• Roots poking out from drainage holes.
+• Roots poking out of drainage holes.

 • Soil drying out too quickly or staying too wet.